 Many factors have helped achieve these results.
 Puerto Rico was the first jurisdiction to pass a mandatory safety belt law in 1974.
-Puerto Rico's law is a primary law that covers all seating positions and surveys showed a 90.5% usage rate for 2008.
-Participation in the National Mobilizations with aggressive enforcement, including the integration of municipal police, targeted public information and education, have been key in the success of the occupant restraint program.
-In 2007, legislation was approved requiring written and read testing for motorcycle license.
+Puerto Rico's law is a primary law that covers all seating positions and surveys showed a 91.7% usage rate for 2009.
+Participation in the National Mobilizations with aggressive enforcement, including the integration of municipal police, targeted public information and educational campaigns, have been key in the success of the occupant restraint program.